 Thread pooling consists of a task queue and a number of threads that handle the queue.
 When a worker process needs to do a potentially long operation, instead of processing the operation by itself, it puts a task in the pool’s queue, from which it can be taken and processed by any free thread.

-However, when NGINX is running in a containerized environment, such as a Docker container, the number of cores assigned to that container by the sysadmin might be less than the number available on the host machine.
-In this case, NGINX will detect the host number, and rotate workers among the cores that are actually available within that container.
+However, when NGINX Plus is running in a containerized environment such as Docker, a system admin might chose to assign fewer cores to the container that are available on the host machine.
+In this case, NGINX Plus detects the number available on the host, and rotates workers among the cores that are actually available within that container.
 In that case, reduce the number of workers by setting

-It’s always best to load NGINX with traffic similar to your production traffic.
+It’s always best to load NGINX Plus with traffic similar to your production traffic.
 However, for basic testing, you can use a load generator such as wrk, as described here.

-Load NGINX with a quick wrk session:
+Load NGINX Plus with a quick wrk session:

 # wrk -t 1 -c 50 -d 20s http://localhost/1k.bin